UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 > {: .solution}
 {: .challenge}

+## Selecting Columns from Datasets
+When you receive data it will often contain more columns or variables than you need for your work.
+If you want to select only the columns you need for your analysis, you can use the 'cut' command to do so. 'cut' is a tool for extracting sections from a file.

-> ## Using Delimiters with 'cut'
+> ## Using Delimiters with "cut"
 >Sometimes we need to workaround datasets that haven't been cleaned for us.
 Normally, using the 'cut --f' flag
->is all one would need to extract columns, but thats assuming the data has already been cleamed up.
+>would extract the data, but that's assuming the data has already been cleaned.
 In our csv
 >files, the data has been separated by commas, so we must use a second flag, '--d' and use " " to indicate a
->delimiter and the type that is being used to extract the data.
+>the type of delimiter that is being used to extract the data.
 {: .callout}

-> ## Selecting columns from our DeskTracker dataset
+> ## Extracting data from DeskTracker
-> When you receive data it will often contain more columns or variables than you need for your work.
-If you want to select only the columns you need for your analysis, you can use the `cut` command to do so. `cut` is a tool for extracting sections from a file.
-For instance, say we want to retain only the `response_set_id`, `date_time`, `Question Type`, and `Contact Type` columns from our article data.
+> For instance, say we want to retain only the `response_set_id`, `date_time`, `Question Type`, and `Contact
+> Type` columns from our article data.
 With `cut` we'd:
+>
 >~~~
-> cut -f 1,3,10,12 Desk_Tracker_2017.csv | head
+>cut -f 1,3,10,12 Desk_Tracker_2017.csv | head for
->for macs: cut -f1,3,10,12 -d "," Desk_Tracker.csv | head #this is a reminder for kristi to add some blurb about delimiters in cut commands, specific to macos #nvm our data is different from the original and has delimiters so the bottom code works for both mac and pc
+>macs: cut -f1,3,10,12 -d "," Desk_Tracker.csv | head
 >~~~
 >{: .bash}
 >